If you're a part of a family trust, the generation-skipping tax may be a financial option to consider.

 - Direct skip.
 A direct skip happens when the transferor gifts assets directly to a skip person, and they have immediate ownership rights.

-When someone makes a generating-skipping gift or bequest, the IRS adds the GST to the regular estate or gift tax, ensuring the federal government gets its double taxation.
+When someone makes a generating-skipping gift or bequest, the IRS adds the GSTT to the regular estate or gift tax, ensuring the federal government gets its double taxation.

-There's an annual exclusion for the GST, similar to the gift tax's annual exclusion.
-That annual exclusion amount is $15,000 for 2020 and 2021.
+There's an annual exclusion for calculating the GSTT, similar to the gift tax's annual exclusion.
+That annual exclusion amount is $16,000 for 2022.

 Other gifts and transfers to skip persons qualify for an exclusion, including educational and medical expenses and health insurance.
 As long as the payments are made directly to the educational institution, medical facility, or insurer, these transfers avoid the gift and generation-skipping taxes.
 They also don't count toward the lifetime estate tax exemption or the annual gift tax exclusion.

-To be sure, the generation-skipping tax affects only the very wealthy since the federal estate tax exemption is currently $11.7 million per person.
-Still, the exemption is scheduled to drop to half its current amount in 2026.
+To be sure, the generation-skipping tax affects only the very wealthy since the federal estate tax exemption is $12.06 million per person in 2022.
+Still, the exemption is scheduled to significantly drop in 2026.
 If you have a large estate and plan to leave at least a part of it to grandchildren, great-grandchildren, and other younger generation members, it pays to understand how this tax works.